nilesh-patil/nilesh-patil.github.io/_posts/blog/2017-03-14-transportation-graph-nyc-taxi-data.md

 ##### Introduction:

-Transportation networks offer a fascinating opportunity to identify local population’s travel habits, aggregated daily routines and a way to augment city-planning decisions.
-In our analysis, we have focused on exploring travel patterns of New York City residents from about 146+ million taxi trips.
+Transportation networks offer a fascinating opportunity to identify local population’s travel habits, daily routines and a usage-data driven way to augment city-planning decisions.
+In our analysis, we focus on exploring travel patterns of New York City residents using 146+ million taxi trips taken for the year 2015.
 The complete code, visualizations & reports are available in the [**Github Repository**](https://github.com/nilesh-patil/TransportationFlowNetwork)

 ##### Prior work: